Crop To Template

 How-to Video

-NOTE: after video production, features have been added in response to user feedback: images less than crop, the options Scale to fit, Log, and Save in subfolder.
+NOTE: after video production, features have been added in response to user feedback: re-word vertical option and add horizontal options for subject less than guides; images less than crop, added the options Scale to fit, Log, and Save in subfolder.
 Output format BMP was added, and the option Single merged layer.
 See instructions below for details.

 Before using the script

-The script reads the guides and considers the highest and lowest to be top and bottom, and the guides most left and most right to be the side boundaries of the target area.
+The script reads the guides and considers the highest and lowest to be top and bottom, and the guides most left and most right to be left and right.
 Additional guides between the outermost guides are ignored.

 Example 1: empty template document with guides to indicate margins.

-Example 2: result of image fit into the template and guides using the Bottom vertical position option.
+Example 2: result of image fit into the template and guides using the vertical position option Bottom.

 How to use the script